 Puppies love attention.
 Labrador puppies are particularly social and love attention more than most puppies do.
 Any kind of contact with you, or other members of the family, including physical contact, talking, shouting, even eye contact, all reward your puppy.

 And if you give him these things while he is biting, this will reinforce the biting behavior and he will bite more in the future

 Poor bite inhibition

 What makes the bites hurt more, is poor bite inhibition.
 So the next section explains what bite inhibition is and how you can help your puppy improve his.

-At just eight weeks old, Labrador puppies are actually capable of crushing bones the thickness of your little finger, with their jaws.
+At just eight or nine weeks old, Labrador puppies are actually capable of crushing bones the thickness of your little finger, with their jaws.

 But your puppy doesn’t break your fingers when he bites you!
 He probably doesn’t even break the skin.
 This is down to a process called ‘bite inhibition’.